Reasons to choose Wilson Browne

 - Free Initial Consultation

-In some circumstances, when someone dies their Will (or lack of a Will) results in a failure to make reasonable provision for those left behind…
+In some circumstances, when someone dies there is a failure to make reasonable financial provision for those left behind

 In those cases it can often be possible to bring a claim under the Inheritance (Provision for Family and Dependants) Act 1975.